aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to XLT in Android via Java" h2="Transform CGM to XLT within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+CGM (Computer Graphics Metafile) is a vector graphics format used for storing and exchanging graphics data.
+It is widely used in the engineering and technical drawing fields.
+XLSX (Microsoft Excel Open XML Spreadsheet) is a file format used for storing and exchanging data.
+It is the default format used by Microsoft Excel.
+XLT (Microsoft Excel Template) is a file format used for creating new spreadsheets.
+It is a template that contains formatting and formulas that can be used to create new spreadsheets.

+<h2>How Aspose.Total helps for cgm to xlt conversion</h2>

-You can integrate CGM to XLT conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert CGM to XLSX.
-Secondly, you can convert XLSX to XLT by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
+Integrating CGM to XLT conversion feature within your android applications can be done in two steps.
+Firstly, you can use [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) to convert CGM to XLSX.
+Secondly, you can use Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/) to convert XLSX to XLT.
 Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a suite of APIs that provides a comprehensive set of file processing features including document, spreadsheet, presentation, and image manipulation.
+It enables developers to create, edit, render, print, and convert documents within their Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}